36atharva/Dealing-with-Javascript/README.md

 ### Tips for beginners

-1. Do not rush through the concepts
+1. Do not rush through the concepts.
+2. Start implementing as soon as you can.

 ## Installation